 It is a criminal offence to wilfully obstruct the pavement without lawful excuse or authority.
 TfL and the London boroughs have a duty, and the powers they need, to keep their pavements clear.
-However, very few of these authorities do this, as they should.
+This issue is now recognised in the Mayor's new Transport Strategy.
+This is welcomed.

-TfL are just starting to tackle this issue.
-There are a small handful of boroughs that properly enforce against pavement obstructions.
+There are a small handful of boroughs, that properly enforce against pavement obstructions.
 Most do not.
 Below is a map of the London boroughs, colour coded to show the situation on each borough's streets with respect to pavement obstructions (mostly free standing advertising boards).
 The colour was determined by an assessment of three significant town and district centres in each borough.

 TfL are targeting a number of the streets they control.
 TfL would get a 'yellow' score.
 Additionally TfL are to be commended for encouraging the London boroughs to enforce against obstructions on their streets.
+Though this has not yet been successful

-Figure 1: The performance of the London boroughs in keeping their pavements clear of illegal obstructions
+Figure 1: The performance of the London boroughs in keeping their pavements clear of illegal obstructions undertaken);